Disney's Yacht Club Resort Overview

 TouringPlans offers pictures of the view from any Disney resort room on property.
 Click here for the Disney's Yacht Club Resort map and to choose a room to see the view.

-Being a Deluxe resort means that Disney's Wilderness Lodge Resort offers some nice views, but Yacht Club has its share of duds.
+Being a Deluxe resort means that Disney's Yacht Club offers some nice views, but it has its share of duds too.
 Rooms on the front of the resort facing northeast look out on to a parking lot and some landscaping.

 Rooms with the best views are (the higher the last three digits in the room number, the closer to lobby, main pool area, and restaurants): Fifth- and fourth-floor rooms directly facing the lake, with the BoardWalk Inn in the background: Rooms 4161, 5161, 4163, 5163, 4201, 4203, 4205, and 5157.
 As well as fifth- and fourth-floor rooms directly facing Epcot: Rooms 4171-4185 and 5171-5185.
 All fifth-floor rooms are club level, so choose a fourth-floor option if you want a room without the club-level amenities and price.